GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

 What if you need to update your app name, or provide new icons?
-Check out [How Chrome handles updates to the web app manifest](/manifest-updates/) to see when and how are those changes reflected in Chrome.
+Check out [How Chrome handles updates to the web app manifest](/manifest-updates/) to see when and how are those changes are reflected in Chrome.